AlessandroStaffolani/rlq-scheduler/README.md

 ```

 ##### Global Config
+***

 The `config/global.yml` file contains a set of configuration available to all components.
 Unless you change some deployment file these configuration are ready to be used.
 Please note, here you can change the task classes and worker types configuration.

 For the task classes, under the `task_classes` property it is possible to define the property of a task class.
-Task classes are python functions defined in the `rlq_scheduler/tasks/tasks.py` file
+Task classes are Python functions defined in the `rlq_scheduler/tasks/tasks.py` file

 For the worker types, under the `worker_classes` property it is possible to define the property of a worker type: its replicas, its resources and its costs

 ##### Run Config
+***

 The `config/run_config.yml` file contains an example of configuration of a single run of the system.

 ##### Multi Run Config
+***

 The `config/muti_run_config.yml` file allows to configure multiple runs using different parameters for both the agents and the overall system.
 This configuration is processed by the `SystemManager` in order to generate one `run_config` for each parameter provided in the config

 ##### Other Config Files
+***

 The `config` folder provides additional file configs, one for each component of the RLQ system

 #### Start the deployer manager
+***

-The deployer manager handles the process of deploying all the RLQ components on the Kubernates cluster ready to start.
-In order to lunch it, run the following command:
+The deployer manager handles the process of deploying all the RLQ components on the Kubernetes cluster ready to start.
+In order to launch it, run the following command:

 ```shell
 python deploy.py deploy